 Freedom of speech, press, religion, and assembly are constitutional rights.
 However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect park resources.
-The necessity of a permit to conduct First Amendment activities is determined by the group size.
+The necessity of a Special Use Permit to conduct First Amendment activities is determined by the group size.

+A "small group" is not required to obtain a First Amendment Permit if they are located within a park designated First Amendment site and have no more than leaflets, booklets and/or hand held signs.
 A small group is defined as "25 people or less."
-A "small group" is not required to obtain a First Amendment Permit if they are located within a park designated First Amendment site and have no more than leaflets, booklets and/or hand held signs.
 A permit is required for any small group that:

 A large group is defined as "more than 25 people" and is required to obtain a First Amendment Permit even if they are utilizing a park designated First Amendment site.